microsoft/PowerPlatformConnectors/certified-connectors/Jedox OData Hub/readme.md

 * `Get transforms`: Get a list of transforms in the given integrator project.
 * `Get transform by name`: Get the transform with the given name in the given integrator project.
 * `Get transform Rows`: Stream the rows of the transform with the given name in the given integrator project.

+## Obtaining Credentials
+This connector uses basic authentication.
+To sign in use your credentials of the corresponding Jedox instance.
+SAML users are currently not supported.

+## Known Issues and Limitations
+- SAML users are currently not supported.

 ## More Information
 You can find more information in [our Knowledgebase](https://knowledgebase.jedox.com/integration/odata-hub/odata-powerplatform.htm).